yzhao062/combo/README.rst

 It can be considered as a subtask of
 `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_,
 but is often beyond the scope of ensemble learning.
-For instance, averaging the results of multiple runs of a ML model is deemed as a reliable way of reducing the randomness.
+For instance, averaging the results of multiple runs of an ML model is deemed as a reliable way of reducing the randomness.
 See figure below for basic combination approaches.